-Following the 50th anniversary celebrations in 2011 of its arch-rival, the Ferrari 250 GTO, the Roles Monterey Motorsports Reunion this year celebrated half a century of the Shelby Cobra.
+Following the 50th anniversary celebrations in 2011 of its arch-rival, the Ferrari 250 GTO, the Rolex Monterey Motorsports Reunion this year celebrated half a century of the Shelby Cobra.
 The unfortunate passing of the legendary Carroll Shelby earlier this year gave the celebrations an altogether different character; they were as much a tribute to its creator as the car itself.
 As with the GTO and E-Type last year, the highlight of the anniversary was a dedicated race during the Reunion for which no fewer than 41 Cobras were entered.
 This was one of just 17 different groups that took to the track during the weekend.
 The entry list was more even more diverse than in recent years with pioneer racers sharing the paddock with much more modern Formula Atlantics and Stock Cars of up to 1990.
 To make room for these groups, popular classes like 1970s Formula 1 and Can-Am were missing in 2012.

 Our photographers were at the Mazda Raceway Laguna Seca for as much as the busy schedule allowed, resulting in a 270-shot gallery

 with at least ten shots of each of the 17 groups.